ColinZeidler/SimpleNetLib/README.md

 EX: data = char[0x02, 0x86, 0x00, 0x80] = 0x80008602 = size

 ## Threading decisions
-Project is currently being built with non blocking actions in mind, so no thread management will be required.
+Project is currently being built with blocking actions in mind.
+The user will have to manage the threads that they require if they wish to have their prgram continue while waiting for an accept or recv.
-Future changes will allow a choice between blocking and non blocking actions incase a multi-threaded project is desired